 The mantra of ‘lower for longer’ for interest rates may seem like a tired phrase but it remains wholly relevant for the global fixed interest market, meaning rates are likely to be kept low for the foreseeable future.
 Crucially during September, the US Federal Reserve gave in to pressure from investors and politicians and lowered interest rates to the 1.75% to 2% range.
 It would now seem as though they are in ‘pause mode’ and that the members are becoming divided over the next direction of action.
 President Trump argued that rates should be reduced to zero.
 Over the month, the headline 10 year US Treasury yield rose slightly from 1.496% to 1.665%.
 In the UK, Gilts were largely flat on the month but did react to a member of the Bank of England stating it was ‘quite plausible’ that interest rates would be cut in the UK, even if a hard Brexit was avoided.

-UK equity markets turned positive in September, as the FTSE 100 and FTSE All Share indices returned 2.92% and 2.91% respectively.
+UK equity markets turned positive in September, as the UK top 100 companies and UK All Share indices returned 2.92% and 2.91% respectively.
 The main market benefitted from strong gains in the Financial, Energy and Materials sectors with Consumer Staples being the only detractor.
 Sterling gained 1.09% against the US dollar, buoyed by the likelihood of a no deal Brexit diminished although uncertainty still remains on what will happen come 31st October.

 The UK Manufacturing PMI rose to 48.3, which was up from 47.4, whilst also beating expectations of 47.
 This still remains below a reading of 50 – indicative of underlying contraction – for the fifth consecutive month.
 New work orders in both the domestic and international markets slowed, causing overall output to contract.
 Employment suffered the biggest rate of decline since February 2013 as companies reported reduced capacity due to lower demand and cost control measures alongside industry redundancies.
 There was an increase in buying levels as companies started to once again prepare for Brexit.
 Input prices and selling prices both eased over the period.
 Business optimism improved from the record low in August but still remained subdued.